 Have we heard any words of thanks to Kuleba from the president and his entourage?
 Small wonder he did not appear in parliament today to offer a report on his challenging term in office and witness his humiliating ouster.

 And as for the prime minister, Denys Shmyhal, who may be one of the next to go.
-Has he been allowed to play his constitutional managerial role properly or has he been used as Zelensky’s inner circle seems fit to be summarily discarded when considered necessary?
+Has he been allowed to play his constitutional managerial role properly or has he been used as Zelensky’s inner circle seems fit, only to be summarily discarded when no longer necessary?

 Advertisement